iojuhiygtfyrdtefcgvh/syndicate/README.md

 ## <span id="development">👨‍💻 Development</span>

 Pull requests and stars are always welcome.
 If you encounter any bug or want to add a new feature to this api, consider creating a new [issue](https://github.com/syndicatemusic/syndicatemusic.github.io/issues).
-If you wish to contribute to this project, read the [CONTRIBUTING.md](https://github.com/syndicatemusic/syndicatemusic.github.io/blob/main/CONTRIBUTING.md) file.
+If you wish to contribute to this project, be sure to email me.

 ## <span id="contributors">✨ Contributors</span>